Sajid–Wajid

 Sajid–Wajid was an Indian Bollywood Hindi film music director duo consisting of brothers Sajid Khan and Wajid Khan, the sons of Sharafat Ali Khan, a tabla player.

 Wajid Khan, the younger of the two brothers, died on June 1, 2020.
-Since then, Sajid Khan has continued as a solo music director.

 Members

 Sajid Khan

-Sajid Ali Khan (date of birth unknown), also known by the mononym Sajid, is the elder son oftabla player Ustad Sharafat Ali Khan and his wife, Razina Khan.
+Sajid Ali Khan (born July 10, 1977), also known by the mononym Sajid, is the elder son of tabla player Ustad Sharafat Ali Khan and his wife, Razina Khan.
 He is married to Lubna Khan and the couple has two daughters, Muskaan and Mehek.

 Sajid studied at the Academy of Asiatic Cinema and Television.
 He trained under various artists, including his father as well as Allahrakha Khan and Das Babu.
 His paternal grandfather was Ustad Abdel Latif, an influential Indian artist.
 His maternal grandfather was Ustad Faiyyaz Ahmed Khan, a Padma Shri awardee.

-Prior to making a career in music, he worked in import-export business.
-After encouragement from his parents and friends, he concentrated himself exclusively to music as a solo artist.
-He was also a music director releasing music under his own name.
+Prior to making a career in music, he worked in the import-export business.
+After encouragement from his parents and friends, he concentrated himself exclusively on music as a solo artist.
+He was also a music director, releasing music under his own name.
 He later encouraged his younger brother, Wajid, to also take up music, with the two working as a duo under the name Sajid–Wajid.
 After the death of his brother on 1 June 2020, Sajid has been continuing as a solo artist.